-It takes 10 to 15 years for an avocado tree to bear fruits if you grow it from the seed.
-And from a plant, it takes around 3-5 years depending on the variety of avocado trees.
+It takes 10 to 15 years for an avocado tree to grow fruit if you grow it from the seed.
+And from a plant, it takes around three to four years (3-4 years) depending on the variety of avocado trees.

-The time it takes for the tree to bear fruit varies depending on where you buy your tree from and where you are planting them.
+The time it takes for the tree to grow avocado varies depending on where you buy your tree from and where you are planting them.

-Produces well in sandy and coarse soil.
-But they can grow in other varieties of sand as well.
+To begin to produce fruit, well in sandy and coarse soil.
+But they can also grow in other varieties of sand as well.
 Soil pH is not an issue for an avocado tree.
-Avoid high saline containing soils.
+Avoid high saline-containing soil.
 Make sure your soil is not iron deficient.

 They need little pruning, but you can cut out the terminal buds for better growth of new branches.
 You can also trim them to keep them in a shape.
 But over-pruning can delay the production of avocados.